 A chain tool will help you reconnect a broken chain during a ride.
 It allows you to “break” the chain by pressing out a pin.
 It used to be that you could push the chain pin out part way, remove the damaged link, and then push the pin back in, reconnecting the two ends of the chain.
-However, modern drivetrains with more speeds (10, 11, 12, and up) often have chains that don’t really allow this technique.
+However, modern drivetrains with more speeds (10, 11, 12, and up) are designed without re-useable pins.

 For those, you’ll need to have a specific quick link or steel pin that you can use to reconnect the chain.
-Quick links are the best option, as they allow you to ‘cut out’ the broken link from your chain and add the quick link for a permanent repair that usually won’t end up shortening your chain.
+Quick links are the best option, as they allow you to ‘cut out’ the broken link from your chain (by removing the pins with a chain breaker tool) and add the quick link for a permanent repair that usually won’t end up shortening your chain.

 Some multi-tools even provide storage locations for spare chain master links.
 These are a great addition to your tool kit, provided you get the right one for your chain (they vary based on specific chains).

 You should always have a multi-tool on you when you’re riding.
 Even if you’re just running errands around town, you can end up stopped in your tracks by a seat post that loosens and starts to drop.
 The same is true for always having a mini-pump, spare tube, and tube patches on hand for every ride.
 Flat tires happen anytime—and usually when you’re least expecting them.

 Even if you don’t have a firm grasp on how to use them, if you have one, you can usually figure things out.
 Whether that’s consulting YouTube while trail side, or being saved by a good Samaritan (who might not have the right tool for the job, but knows how to fix the issue), it’s always good to be prepared.